vasyl1312/first_pet/README.md

 14. Error 404(when user input non-existing route)
 15. Create profile page(routes, beauty, page)
 16. Post to profile page, upload/change avatar photo
-17. For add-page, upload a photo
+17. For the add-page, upload a photo
 18. For edit-product, upload a new photo
 19. Read product, settings image
 20. Other favourites of each user